wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

 In addition, where `$g` or `$v` are used, the immediate parent/child as proposed in the original RFC is of less importance, being a volume number or page number.

-They denote membership of a container, and optionally denote a subPart within that container.
+They denote membership of a container, and optionally denote some kind of subsection within that container.

 Semantically, it may be correct to define an object by nesting, but in